iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted150003/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="gov.ca.covid19.exposurenotifications 4 reviews"/>
 </p>

+> We have several cases of Covid around the corner and the app does not show them.
+Very disappointed!
+I hoped this app would help keep my family safe.
+The app is working.
+They must have fixed the bugs!<br> :date: __2021-02-15 04:13:22__

 > Simple, easy, negligible effect on battery, and unobtrusive.
 That's great.
 The biggest problem with this app is that it doesn't indicate that it's even working in any way.
 I'd suggest that it at least note the number of other devices that it encountered on a daily basis, so a user would 1. be able to gauge how many actual potential exposures they've had and 2. see that the app is actually doing something. e.g. 'You saw 7 other phones today with the CA Notify app...no exposures reported."<br> :date: __2021-02-09 08:19:14__